Identification Number:

 · The technician should add a comment on the summary screen as follows: “The SAVE Verification Number is: (insert number obtained from SAVE response).”

-NOTE: If an Afghan parolee believes they should have received a COA of OAR or PAR but did not, the individual should be referred to U.S. Customs and Border Protection (CBP).
+NOTE: If an Afghan parolee believes they should have received a COA of OAR or PAR but did not, refer the individual to U.S. Customs and Border Protection (CBP).

 2. Ukrainians